-- Stop the engine and allow it to cool down. - When the engine is cool, check the coolant level in the radiator and, if necessary, add coolant. - Remove cap 3 of the compensating tank and top up the coolant level to the upper marking. - Mount the cap of the compensating tank.
+- When the engine is cool, check the coolant level in the radiator and, if necessary, add coolant. - Remove cap 3 of the compensating tank and top up the coolant level to the upper marking. - Mount the cap of the compensating tank.

 Fit the front spoiler. ( p.
-131)
+130)